 Street openings and excavations — See Ch.
 303.

-For the purpose of this ordinance, the following terms, phrases and words, and their derivations shall have the meanings given herein.
-Such meanings or definitions of terms are supplemental to those definitions of the Federal Communications Commission, FCC Rules and Regulations, and the Cable Television Act, N.J.S.A.
-48:5a-1 et seq., and shall in no way be construed to broaden, alter or conflict with the federal or state definitions.
+For the purpose of this ordinance, the following terms, phrases, words and their derivations shall have the meaning given herein.
+Such meaning or definition of terms is supplemental to those definitions of the Federal Communications Commission ("FCC") rules and regulations, 47 CFR 76.1 et seq., and the Cable Communications Policy Act, 47 U.S.C. § 521 et seq., as amended, and the Cable Television Act, N.J.S.A. § 48:5A-1 et seq., and shall in no way be construed to broaden, alter or conflict with the federal and state definitions:

 - ACT or CABLE TELEVISION ACT

 - Chapter 186 of the General Laws of New Jersey, and subsequent amendments thereto, N.J.S.A. § 48:5A-1 et seq.